ewhuang/simons_mouse/README.txt

 1. First, create the edges from the raw data.
 Compute pearson coefficients between gene expression values to find correlated genes.
 We can specify a parameter, pearson_threshold, which determines the cutoff coefficient for an edge to exist.
 Output file is raw_network.txt.
+The second output file, full_network.txt, contains every single edge weight, including ones that are low.

 >>> python gene_edge_weights.py